BASTOSOLAKAYODE/Wine-Quality-UCI-Dataset-/README.md

 ### Data Sources and Tools
 - **Dataset**: The analysis is based on a dataset containing physicochemical properties and quality ratings for 6,497 red and white wines.
 Information about the dataset can be found [here](https://archive.ics.uci.edu/dataset/186/wine+quality).
+- **Notebook**: The notebooks containing the data wrangling, EDA and model training process for this case study can be found [here](https://github.com/BASTOSOLAKAYODE/Wine-Quality-UCI-Dataset-/tree/main/notebooks) .
 - **Tableau Dashboard**: An interactive dashboard was created to visualize sales trends and wine quality metrics.
 Explore it [here](#) (link to Tableau dashboard).

 # Data Structure & Initial Checks

-The company's main database structure consists of two tables: `winequality-red.csv` and `winequality-white.csv`, with a total row count of **6,497 records**.
+The main database structure consists of two tables: `winequality-red.csv` and `winequality-white.csv`, with a total row count of **6,497 records**.
 A description of each table is as follows:

 - **Table 1: `winequality-red.csv`**
   - Contains physicochemical properties of wines, such as `fixed acidity`, `volatile acidity`, `citric acid`, `residual sugar`, `chlorides`, `free sulfur dioxide`, `total sulfur dioxide`, `density`, `pH`, `sulphates`, `alcohol`, and `quality`.